flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/progress.md

 <div class="progress-showcase">
   <section class="progress-item">
     <h2>BIOS Boot Sequence</h2>
-    <p class="subtitle">Create a retro BIOS boot sequence animation with scrolling text showing system initialization, memory checks, and hardware detection in green monospace font on black background.</p>
+    <p class="subtitle">Create a retro BIOS boot sequence animation with scrolling text showing system initialization, memory checks, and hardware detection in green monospace font on black background.
+As an easter egg, place Secure Nested Paging as part of the sequence.</p>
     <div class="preview">{% include progress/bios.html %}</div>
   </section>

   <section class="progress-item">
     <h2>Dynamic Link Library Loading</h2>
     <p class="subtitle">Recreate a classic 2 loading-bars DOS DLL animation with .dll names appearing one by one, showing "Loading..." for the first bar and overall progress for the second.
-Generate .dll names and load them randomly.</p>
+Generate .dll names and load them randomly.
+Some of them should take longer than others to load.</p>
     <div class="preview">{% include progress/dll.html %}</div>
   </section>